bauerjj/SphinxSearch/README.md

 Live Demo: http://mcuhq.com/mcuhq/vanilla/search?tar=srch

+####How it Works
+For nitty gritty details behind sphinx, you should look at their main documentation: http://sphinxsearch.com/docs/current.html

+Basically, it indexes (optinally can store) the fields listed above and then stores some attributes that are used to filter the results down such as comment count, category name, etc. Sphinx then returns a document ID which is then used in a typicall MYSQL query to retrieve the meat and potatoes of it such as last comment ID, category URL code, etc. Almost all searches are returned instantly (<12ms).

+The plugin connects to searchd and queries it using the shpinx API.
+You should notice a significant speed increase and search relevance.

 ##Install
 To enable the plugin, simply download it from the plugin portal and move it to your plugin's folder.
 Enable it from the dashboard.
 Some files need to be given write permissions by the installer:
   * pid/log/error.txt